alkivi-sas/projety-api/README.md

     python manage.py runserver

+At this time, bug with salt in debug mode so run the server using gunicorn

+    ./webserver/gunicorn-eventlet.sh

 The second component of this application is the Celery workers, which must be started with the following command: